cleanlab/cleanlab-studio-tutorials/codex/index.md

 # Integrating the Cleanlab AI Platform into your AI application

-Here you can find step-by-step developer tutorials to easily integrate Cleanlab with your existing RAG app.
+Here you can find step-by-step developer tutorials to easily integrate Cleanlab with your existing AI app, no matter how it is architected.
-We provide tutorials for many different RAG frameworks, as well as [types of Cleanlab integrations](/codex/concepts/integrations/).
+We provide tutorials for many different AI frameworks, as well as [types of Cleanlab integrations](/codex/concepts/integrations/).

 <div className="cl-design-system flex flex-col min-h-[calc(100vh-140px)] justify-between">
 <div className="flex flex-col gap-13">